mainmatter/playbook/workflow/conception/README.md

 - **The client needs a redesign that will solve the problems identified during the evaluation.**

-### Design of Visual Language
+### Designing the Visual Design System

-The visual language should provide standards for the solution's visual look and feel based on the visual exploration conducted on the previous step.
-Fonts, color schemes, layout specifications should all be part of the visual language design.
+The Visual Design System should provide standards for the solution's visual look and feel based on the visual exploration conducted on the previous step.
+Fonts, color schemes, layout specifications should all be part of the visual design system.